 All wellness programs are outcomes-based, or at least they should be.
-The phrase outcomes-based wellness program may be confusing.
-Most employers start a wellness program to improve employee health, improve employee productivity, or reduce their health care costs.
+But, the phrase outcomes-based wellness program may be confusing.
+Most employers start a wellness program, in short, to improve employee health, improve employee productivity, or reduce their health care costs.

 Since every company with a wellness program is trying to produce one of these outcomes, aren’t they all outcomes-based wellness programs?